prakyathkolla/prakyathkolla/README.md

-# Prakyath Kolla - Full Stack Developer
+# Kolla Prakyath - Full Stack Developer

 Welcome to my GitHub!
-I'm Prakyath Kolla, a passionate Full Stack Developer with expertise in frontend and backend technologies.
+I'm Kolla Prakyath, a passionate Full Stack Developer with expertise in frontend and backend technologies.
 I specialize in creating efficient and scalable web applications, leveraging modern frameworks and tools.
 This repository serves as a showcase of my projects, skills, and contributions.

 ## 🚀 About Me

-I'm a full-stack developer with over 8 years of experience in web development.
+I'm a full-stack developer with over 5 years of experience in web development.
 My primary expertise lies in building dynamic web applications using a variety of programming languages and frameworks such as Java, JavaScript, TypeScript, React, Angular, Spring Boot, Node.js, and many others.

 - 🔭 I’m currently working on enhancing my skills with cloud technologies like AWS and Azure.
 - 🌱 I’m constantly learning and improving my knowledge of full-stack development, microservices architecture, and cloud-native applications.